hmrc/prototype-restarter/README.md

 # prototype-restarter

 `prototype-restarter` is an application to serve a page that can be used to automatically restart a stopped prototype on Heroku.
-Heroku prototypes cane be configured to redirect to `prototype-restarter` if a specific prototype is not running.
+Heroku prototypes can be configured to redirect to `prototype-restarter` if a specific prototype is not running.
 Additionally, there are certain descriptive error messages loaded for other Heroku errors.

 `prototype-restarter` is itself a Node.js application that is deployed to Heroku.